-No impairment of goodwill was recognized during the years ended March 31, 2015, 2016 and 2017.
+No impairment of goodwill was recognized during the years ended March 31, 2016, 2017 and 2018.

-The Company recorded \(\frac{\pmathrm{1}}{11}\) million and \(\frac{\pmathrm{8}}{81}\) million of loss on impairment of the trademark right related to hi-ho in "General and administrative" expenses in the Company's consolidated statement of income for the year ended March 31, 2016 and 2017, respectively.
+The Company recorded ¥11 million and ¥81 million of loss on impairment of the trademark right related to hi-ho in "General and administrative" expenses in the Company's consolidated statements of income for the years ended March 31, 2016 and 2017, respectively.
 Because of the recent decrease in revenues of hi-ho, the Company recognized that the trademark might be impaired.
-The carrying value of the trademark exceeded its fair value and the impairment loss was recognized in an amount equal to the excess of the carrying amount of the trademark over the fair value of the trademark.
-The fair value of the trademark was calculated using the relief-from-royalty method.
+The carrying value of the trademark exceeded its fair value and the impairment loss was recognized in an amount equal to the excess of the carrying amount of the trademark over the fair value of the trademark was calculated using the relief-from-royalty method.
 The amount of loss was included in the network service and system integration business segment.

-Intangible assets with finite useful lives, consisting of customer relationships, are amortized using a non-straight-line basis based on the pattern of expected future economic benefit over the estimated useful lives, which range from 7 to 19 years.
+Intangible assets with finite useful lives, consisting of customer relationships, are amortized using a non-straight-line basis based on the pattern of expected future economic benefit over the estimated useful lives, which range from 10 to 19 years.
 We estimate the useful lives of the intangible assets, considering the customer attrition rate related to the customer relationships, results of contract update, new technology or economic situation.
-If the attrition rate increases beyond expectation or rapid technological advances render the existing technology obsolete, we may need to reevaluate the remaining useful lives, or recognize impairment losses on the customer relationships.
+If the attrition rate increases beyond expectation or rapid technological advances render the existing technology obsolete, we may need to re-evaluate the remaining useful lives, or recognize impairment losses on the customer relationships.